-Note: When the MultiRAE Benzene is used only for VOC monitoring, there is no need to use a RAE-Sep Tube Cartridge.
+Note: When the MultiRAE or MultiRAE Pro monitor equipped with a 9.8eV lamp is used only for VOC monitoring, there is no need to use a RAE-Sep Tube Cartridge.
 Make sure the cartridge is set for TVOC operation (the letter "T" should be visible).